 Integrated User Guidance

-The AirSense 11 has an interesting if totally optional yet nice-to-have feature of the Personal Therapy Assistant.
+The AirSense 11 has an interesting if totally optional yet a nice-to-have feature of the Personal Therapy Assistant.
 It is available through the MyAir app and walks the user through the initial device and equipment setup by means of a video library, FAQs, etc.